-The information provided on the legal and policy framework in the postcommunist sample shows that there was very little specialist or dedicated legislation for preparation for leaving care, or for supporting young people after they left or aged out of care (Stein, 2010; Stein & Verweijen-Slamnescu, 2012).
+The information provided on the legal and policy framework in the post-communist sample shows that there was very little specialist or dedicated legislation for preparation for leaving care, or for supporting young people after they left or aged out of care (Lerch and Stein 2010; Stein and Verweijen-Slamnescu 2012).
 The country analysis showed that existing legal provisions were contained within more general social care or child care and protection legislation.
 In seven of the countries this included legal provisions for general assessment and care planning as the main preparation for young people.
-For example, Albania had a "pathway plan"; Croatia had a "duty to prepare"; and Poland had a "self-reliant plan".
+For example, Albania had a 'pathway plan'; Croatia had a 'duty to prepare', and; Poland had a 'self-reliant plan'

 In six of the countries, the legal framework allowed young people to remain in their care placement to continue their education and this qualified them to receive some form of financial support.
 In Bulgaria and some Russian federal districts there were schemes to enhance employment, through employee subsidies and job quotas for young people.
 In the Czech Republic and Poland young people could receive some personal assistance or counselling to assist them in finding accommodation or employment.
-Only one postcommunist country, Romania, identified a specific or dedicated legal framework for aftercare services (Anghel, 2011; Anghel & Dima, 2008).
+Only one post-communist country, Romania, identified a specific or dedicated legal framework for after-care services (Anghel and Dima 2008; Anghel 2011)

-In the European sample, France, Ireland, Norway, Sweden, and the UK had specialist aftercare legislation, but none existed in Germany, The Netherlands, Spain, and Switzerland.
-Where specialist legislation was in place it could either be discretionary (that is, "permissive", whether it was implemented or not), as was the case in Ireland, or mandatory (that is, there is a duty to provide services), as was the case in England.
-The main provisions of legislation included providing assistance for young people in respect of education, employment and training, accommodation, and personal support (Stein, 2012; Ward, 2008).
+In the European sample, France, Ireland, Norway, Sweden and the UK had specialist after-care legislation, but none existed in Germany, Netherlands Spain and Switzerland.
+Where specialist legislation was in place it could either be discretionary, (that is 'permissive' whether it was implemented or not), as was the case in Ireland, or mandatory, (that is a duty to provide services) as was the case in England.
+The main provisions of legislation included providing assistance for young people in respect of education, employment and training, accommodation, and personal support (Ward, 2008; Stein 2012).